-The table and figure above show that the irradiation is below forecast in April 2022 to July 2022 and above in August 2022 ,2022 May 2022 and June 2022.
+The table and figure above show that the irradiation is below forecast in April 2022 to July 2022 and above in August 2022, May 2022 and June 2022.

 Hermanus Availability Vs Forecast

 The following table and chart describe the availability of the plant since COD, comparing the availability of the plant with the guaranteed minimum availability of 95 %.